Apodini/Apodini/Documentation/Relationship/Relationship.md

-By using the information gained in [2.1.](#21-indexing-endpoints-by-their-handler-return-type) and [2.2.](#22-using-defaultrelationship-to-resolve-ambiguous-return-type-information), the user can create manual relationships just be specifying the return type of the destination and the relationship name using the `.relationship(to:,name:)` modifier.
+By using the information gained in [2.1.](#21-indexing-endpoints-by-their-handler-return-type) and [2.2.](#22-using-defaultrelationship-to-resolve-ambiguous-return-type-information), the user can create manual relationships just be specifying the return type of the destination and the relationship name using the `.relationship(name:to:)` modifier.

 Such a definition might look like the following: